If all you want for Christmas is a contract in the new year, that's a gift you can give yourself this holiday season.

 There are still lots of jobs being created in the month of December.
 It can often take 25- 30 days from the time a requirement comes into a recruiter’s hands before an offer can be extended.
 Then, it can also take an additional 5-7 days with background checks before the right fit is walking through the door.
 If you put your job search on hold while decking the halls in December, it could take you until February to start a new role.
 Keeping the momentum going over the holidays can translate into employment in January or sooner.

-Many job seekers may slack off for the very reason you’re thinking of not revving up your own search.
-Less competition can put your application to the top of the list.
-Recruiters get way more resumes in their inboxes in January than they get gifts under the tree in December, so if you send yours during a slower period, it’s more likely to stand out.
-It’s like a gift that doesn’t cost a thing.
+Many job seekers may slow down for the very reason you’re thinking of not revving up your own search, and less competition can put your application to the top of the list.
+Recruiters get way more resumes in their inboxes during January than they get gifts under the tree in December, so if you send yours during a slower period, it’s more likely to stand out.

-While you’re spreading the good cheer over the holidays, be sure to also harold your candidacy.
-Take advantage of holiday parties with family, friends and neighbours.
+While you’re spreading the good cheer over the holidays, be sure to also Harold your candidacy.
+Take advantage of holiday parties with family, friends and neighbors.
 Making connections over the holidays opens the door for someone in your network or community that may know of an opportunity.
-Although a word to the wise, pulling your resume out of your bag isn’t a favoured party trick!

 How should you be looking?

 Build your online network over the holidays